 The second instance where defendant can be held liable for the negligence or torts of a third person is where the defendant has a master-servant or employer-employee relationship with the third person.

 - There are instances where, if an employee commits an intentional tort or act of negligence within the scope of his employment, the employee’s act can be imputed to the employer so that the employer is liable for the actual act committed by the employee.
 This is called the doctrine of “Respondeat Superior”.

 - There are instances where an employee’s act cannot be imputed to the employer but plaintiff can sue the employer based on the employer’s own negligence.
 The plaintiff can do this under two possible theories:

 1) failure to control acts of employees and

 2) negligent hiring.

 As far as the failure to control the employee’s acts goes, an employer owes a duty of care to control the conduct of his employees while they are in his presence.
-Therefore, if an employee’s tortuous or negligent act was committed in the employer’s presence, the employer can be held directly liable for negligence.
-As for negligent hiring, an employer can be held liable for the tortuous, negligent or criminal actions of his employee if the employer should have reasonably foreseen such tortuous action by the employee.
+Therefore, if an employee’s tortious or negligent act was committed in the employer’s presence, the employer can be held directly liable for negligence.
+As for negligent hiring, an employer can be held liable for the tortious , negligent or criminal actions of his employee if the employer should have reasonably foreseen such tortious action by the employee.
 For Example:

 Lyle, the owner of a cleaning company, hires Eric, a convicted burglar, onto his cleaning crew.
 While cleaning a client’s house, Eric steals some valuable jewelry.
 Under these circumstances, the plaintiff homeowner may sue Eric’s employer, Lyle, because Lyle should have foreseen that his ex-convict employee would commit another act of burglary.